18 Gu3 蠱

 The bad and evil things are removed but one claims no credit for what one has achieved.
 To retire from public life is worldly wise and playing it safe, i.e. a canny move after ruthless reforms.
 To cultivate oneself and create a new and better model is a benevolent act.

 Enlightenment through nine six: 1) to stop further action after having successfully achieved the mission, and 2) to initiate a new and good order.
 One must stop correcting once the old and bad have been removed.
 Then it is time to establish the new and good.
-The sovereignty will descend into the world in the next hexagram Lin.
-The hexagram that forms after this line is activated and changes to feminine is Sheng (46), to rise, where virtuous and able people rise, a new and better world will be established.
+Then the sovereignty will descend into the world in the next hexagram Lin.
+The hexagram that forms after this line is activated and changes to feminine is Sheng (46), to rise.
+Here virtuous and able people get promoted so that a new and better world will be built.